chtoucas/Narvalo.NET/Issues.md

 Work in progress
 ----------------

-Refactorings:
+- Refactorings:
-- Output<T>, Switch<T1, T2> and Either<T1, T2> should no longer use abstract methods.
+ * Output<T>, Switch<T1, T2> and Either<T1, T2> no longer use abstract methods.
+ * Type casting for Maybe, Output...
+IEquatable
-- Currencies
+ * Currencies
-- Benchmarks
+ * Benchmarks

-Code and style improvements:
+- Inside VS we always define the CONTRACTS_FULL but this conflicts with the test runner.
 - Review Monad.tt.
 - Improvement: True argument check for extension methods.
 - Improvement: Review all IEnumerable extensions for null-checking and deferred execution.